yanistazi/yanistazi.github.io/_pages/about.md

 Hi Everyone,

+I am a Data Scientist at Johnson & Johnson in MultiModal AI for Cancer Research.

-I am currently a PhD Candidate in the [Tri-Institutional CBM PhD Program between Cornell, Memorial Sloan Kettering Cancer Center and Rockefeller](https://compbio.triiprograms.org/) specializing in AI,Computational Medicine and Neuroscience and I am an [MBA Candidate at NYU Stern](https://www.stern.nyu.edu/programs-admissions/executive-mba-nyc/program-details/class-profile).
+I have recently finished my PhD in the [Tri-Institutional CBM PhD Program between Cornell, Memorial Sloan Kettering Cancer Center and Rockefeller](https://compbio.triiprograms.org/) specializing in AI,Computational Medicine and Neuroscience and my [MBA at NYU Stern](https://www.stern.nyu.edu/programs-admissions/executive-mba-nyc/program-details/class-profile).

 As a published scientist, my passion for advancing the fields of computational medicine, neuroscience, and Artificial Intelligence has led me on a unique journey.
 I've lived in every continent, navigating various cultures, and I'm fluent in four languages, which brings a global perspective to my research.
 Currently, I am pursuing a Tri-Institutional joint PhD and MBA, reflecting my dedication to integrating scientific knowledge with business acumen for innovation in healthcare and technology.